|

 call statement is used to call and execute library routines.
 These

-routines can perform procedures so the programmer does not have to write the
+routines can perform procedures so the developer does not have to write the

 code from scratch.